Guslington/falconutil-action/SUPPORT.md

-# FCS CLI GitHub Action Support
+# Falcon Utility GitHub Action Support

-This project is a community-driven, open source project designed to provide a simple way to run CrowdStrike Falcon Cloud Security (FCS) CLI in a GitHub Action.
+This project is a community-driven, open source project designed to provide a simple way to run CrowdStrike's Falcon Utility in a GitHub Action.

 While not a formal CrowdStrike product, this project is maintained by CrowdStrike and supported in partnership with the open source developer community.

 ## Issue Reporting and Questions

-Issues may be reported [here](https://github.com/CrowdStrike/fcs-action/issues/new) and are used to track bugs, documentation and link updates, enhancement requests and security concerns.
+Issues may be reported [here](https://github.com/CrowdStrike/falconutil-action/issues/new) and are used to track bugs, documentation and link updates, enhancement requests and security concerns.

 ## Support Escalation